Liye Xie, Ph.D. (University of Arizona, 2014)

 Office: HSC 346 (Main), AP 242 (St. George)

-Research Keywords: Archaeology, experimental archaeology, use-wear analysis, technological changes, groundstone tools, bone tools, prehistoric land-use strategies, and cultural transmission.
+Research Keywords: Archaeology, experimental archaeology, microwear analysis, technological changes, groundstone tools, bone tools, earthen construction, urbanization, cultural transmission.

 Research Region: China

-Dr. Xie is a problem-oriented, interdisciplinary researcher and an anthropological archaeologist with a background in China’s historically-oriented approach to archaeology.
+Dr. Liye Xie is a problem-oriented, interdisciplinary researcher and an anthropological archaeologist with a background in China’s historically-oriented approach to archaeology.
 Her research focuses on the co-construction of technology and society with specialties in preindustrial technologies of bone, stone, and earthen construction.
-She employs a broad range of theory and research strategies in order to explain technological choices by people in the past.
-She specializes on the acquisition, production, and consumption of bone and ground/polished stone tools, spanning the incipient Neolithic period to Early Bronze Age in various regions of China.
-Many of her projects involve use-wear analysis and intensive archaeological experimentation.
+She employs a broad range of theory and research strategies in order to explain technological choices, origins and intensification of agriculture, urbanization, and social transformation during the Neolithic period and Early Bronze Age in various regions in China.
+Many of her projects involve microwear analysis and intensive archaeological experimentation.

-To learn more about Dr. Xie’s academic path and research plans, please check http://www.utm.utoronto.ca/vp-research/research-campus/researcher-profiles/anthropology/liye-xie and How we shaped the technologies that also shaped us.
+To learn more about Dr. Xie’s academic path and research plans, please check https://www.utm.utoronto.ca/vp-research/research-campus/researcher-profiles/anthropology/liye-xie and How we shaped the technologies that also shaped us.

 Prospective Graduate Students